 If I am an undocumented student, how do I fill out the Citizenship section?

 As we indicated above, if you are an undocumented student, you will answer the first question in the Citizenship section by selecting “Other (Non-US)” from the drop-down menu.
 Once you do that, the screen will look like this:

 Where the Common App asks you to “List Citizenship(s),” choose the name(s) of the country or countries of which you are a legal citizen.
-For the question “Do you currently hold a valid U.S. Visa?”, you’ll choose “No.”
+Choose “No” for the “Do you currently hold a valid U.S. Visa?” question.

 The next question will ask you “If you intend to apply for a new or different U.S. Visa, please indicate that visa type.”
-If this question applies to you, you can select an answer; otherwise, don’t answer this question.
+If this question applies to you, you can select an answer; otherwise, don’t answer it.

 Again, it’s important this section be filled out correctly, so if you’re at all unsure about your citizenship status, check your information before you fill out this form.

 How does my citizenship status affect my application?

 As we went over, your citizenship status can in some cases impact colleges’ admissions decisions.
 For the most part, however, the main impact of your citizenship status will be on your financial aid options.
 Obviously, not everyone requires financial aid to attend college, but for the many student who do, financial aid availability can have a huge impact on shaping your college plans.